 - Cheapest Electricity SA

-Neither the AGL Essentials or AGL Essentials Plus are on lock-in contracts.
-Both the products are on ongoing contracts, which just means that you’ll be with the provider on the plan until you decide to switch to a new offer.
+All of the AGL Essentials products are on lock-in contracts.
+Both the plans are on ongoing contracts, which just means that you’ll be with the provider on the plan until you decide to switch to a new offer.
 The good news is that, whenever you do decide to move along, because you’re not on a lock-in contract, you’ll avoid paying annoying exit fees.

 AGL Essentials is the provider’s only fixed rate plan, meaning your usage and supply charges won’t budge for as long as your benefit period implies.
 Benefit periods are exactly what they sound like, an agreed-upon amount of time that you’ll receive some form of advantage from your energy retailer, whether that be a discount on your power bill or, in this case, fixed rates.

 If you’re on AGL Essentials plan, you’ll have the same rates for a year, at which point they are subject to change.
-However, if you sign up to AGL Essentials Plus, this changes to a 24-month benefit period.
+However, if you sign up to AGL Essentials Saver, rates are variable, meaning prices can change provided customers are given notice.

 AGL generally offers some competitive feed-in tariffs on its standard electricity products, as well as its specific solar deals.
-The feed-in tariffs available with the AGL Essentials & Essentials Plus plans are as follows:
+The feed-in tariffs available with the AGL market offers are as follows:

 - QLD: 6c/kWh

-With most AGL plans comes the option to add on GreenPower, and the two AGL Essentials products are no exception.
+With most AGL plans comes the option to add on GreenPower, and the Essentials products are no exception.
 You’ll get the option of offsetting a small amount of your usage or large, depending on how much extra money you’re willing to put forth.
-Here are the options:

 For those confused, the ‘GreenPower’ program is a government-backed initiative which feeds power from accredited renewable energy generators into the grid based on contributions from eco-conscious consumers.
 Read more on it here.
 It doesn’t mean you buy green energy, but you’ll be supporting its production.

-The AGL Essentials and Essentials Plus products have no exit fees.
+The AGL Essentials and Essentials Saver products have no exit fees.
 That being said, as is the case with almost all electricity plans, it does come with a strew of others:

 - Connection fees